Editorial cover art for Garden of Life Vitamin Code RAW Iron

 The listing also includes a raw probiotic and enzyme blend and a raw organic fruit and vegetable blend, described as 23 fruits and vegetables.
 That makes this a broader formula than a basic iron supplement.

 For some shoppers, that is the point: one capsule with several nutrients commonly discussed in red blood cell nutrition.
 For others, it adds complexity without clearly improving the main decision, which is whether the iron amount and overall format fit their needs.
-If you are comparing labels, our guide on how to read a supplement label is a better starting point than a front-label slogan.
+If you are comparing labels, our guide on how to read a supplement label and the Iron Decision Map are better starting points than a front-label slogan.

 Studied dose vs label reality